Guided-Wave Sagnac Atom Interferometer with Large Area and Multiple Orbits: Apparatus

-The process for producing Bose condensates is similar to that of our former apparatus.
+The process for producing Bose condensates is similar to that of the former apparatus.
 About $10^9$ $^{87}$Rb atoms are collected in the MOT, optically pumped into the $F=2$, $m=2$ Zeeman state, loaded into a dc spherical quadrupole magnetic trap with $dB/dz \approx 350$~G/cm, and then transported to the new chamber using coils mounted on a motorized translation stage \cite{Lewandowski2003}.
 Atoms enter the coil fixture through a gap between adjacent horizontal coils.
 An initial stage of rf-induced evaporative cooling is performed in the dc quadrupole trap, cooling the atoms from a temperature of about 1~mK to about 100~$\mu$K, where Majorana losses start to become significant.
 Oscillating currents are then applied to the fixture coils to produce a TOP trap.
 The initial bias field amplitude is about 40~G. Over 9 s, the amplitude is reduced to 5~G, which compresses the trap and evaporatively cools the atoms via Majorana losses at the radius of the orbiting zero.
 After compression, the trap confinement frequencies are about 100~Hz.
 A second stage of rf evaporation is then applied, leading to nearly pure Bose condensates with typically $2\times 10^4$ atoms.

-The atoms are transferred from this relatively tight trap to a more weakly confining trap suitable for atom interferometry.
-The nominal field configuration is \cite{Moan2020}
+The atoms are adiabatically transferred from this relatively tight trap to a weakly confining trap suitable for atom interferometry.
+The nominal field in the final trap is \cite{Moan2020}

 where $B_0$ is the bias amplitude and $B_1'$ is the gradient amplitude.
 The two TOP frequencies are $\Omega_1 = 2\pi\times 10$~kHz and $\Omega_2 = 2\pi\times 1$~kHz.
 The resulting time-averaged potential energy $\mu\langle |B|\rangle$ provides harmonic confinement along with a a linear term $-\mu B_1'z/2$ that we set equal to $mgz$ to cancel gravity.
 Here $\mu \approx \mu_B$ is the atomic magnetic moment and $g$ the acceleration of gravity.
-The TOP trap is adiabatically loaded by ramping the dc quadrupole coil off over the course of 18 s.
-By carefully adjusting the dc trap location and the parameters of the expansion, the residual oscillation amplitude of the atoms in the final trap is limited to about 30~$\mu$m.
+The weak trap is established by first ramping up the $B_1'$ ac gradient amplitude over 1~s, and then ramping down the dc quadrupole coil current over the course of 18 s.
+As the dc quadrupole is ramped off, the bias amplitude $B_0$ is also gradually increased from 5~G to 15~G. By carefully adjusting the dc trap location and the parameters of the ramps, the residual oscillation amplitude of the atoms in the final trap is limited to about 30~$\mu$m.
+For the work presented here, the trap has horizontal frequencies near 3.5 Hz and a vertical frequency near 4.0 Hz.
+In comparison, the work of \cite{Moan2020} used trap frequencies near 10~Hz.